RandomNinjaAtk/docker-lidarr-extended/README.md

   * Can add top artists from online services
   * Can add artists related to your artists in your existing Library
   * Can notify Plex application to scan the individual artist folder after successful import, thus increasing the speed of Plex scanning and reducing overhead
+* Downloading **Music Videos** using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
+  * Completely automated
+  * Searches Lidarr Artists (musicbrainz) video recordings for videos to download
+  * Saves videos in MKV format

 ## Supported Architectures